coolbutuseless/mp4encoder/README.md

 library(mp4encoder)

 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-# For best results, the array dimensions should be a multiple of 16
+# The array dimensions must be multiple of 16
-# otherwise padding (with black pixels) will be added to each frame
+# Use `pad_array()` if your array isn't of the correct size, but for
+# best performance create the array with a correct size from the start
 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 w <- 112  # 7 * 16
 h <-  80  # 5 * 16